STARTING SATURDAY, MAY 22 at the 5PM VIGIL (PENTECOST)

 Capacity & Seating Availability

-• To maintain a 6-foot social distance in all directions in our main sanctuary, we will only be able to seat approximately 50 to 75 people per Mass in the Sanctuary
+• To maintain a 3-foot social distance in all directions in our main sanctuary, our maximum capacity will be approximately 250 people per Mass in the Sanctuary

-• Because it may be impossible to accommodate all our parishioners for weekend Masses, attendance will be on a “first come first seated” basis — beginning 30 minutes prior to each Mass.
+• Attendance will be on a “first come first seated” basis — beginning 30 minutes prior to each Mass.
 We encourage parishioners to arrive early for our weekend liturgies.

 • Due to the necessity to wipe down the pews and other high-touch surfaces in the church between each Mass, entrance to the church will be through the narthex center doors only

 • For those who have been Vaccinated: Face Masks ARE NOT required for those who have been vaccinated and are 2 weeks out from their last shot.